Links and Useful Information

 In the ACT these safeguards include:

-- Ensuring that people working or volunteering with vulnerable people are registered with the Office of Regulatory Services under the Working with Vulnerable People (Background Checking) Act 2011.
+- People working or volunteering with vulnerable people are required to be registered with the Office of Regulatory Services under the Working with Vulnerable People (Background Checking) Act 2011.
 People working in disability services need to be registered.
+Registration information is available on the Access Canberra website: Working with Vulnerable People Registration

 Whether or not they are registered with the NDIA, Specialist Disability Service providers are required to comply with: